 An example of this would be advertising snowboarding gear by having a top social influencer wear the gear on a trip and share their experience with their audience.
 They could have thousands of followers that may have never been exposed to you before but now become interested because they see that person using the product.

-Marketing outdoor gear has also made brand ambassadors a must-have part of business.
+Marketing outdoor gear has also made brand ambassadors a must-have part of the business.

 Through their ambassador program, they take the outdoor industry into new places.
 When you search, you can filter by pursuit of what area that person represents the brand in – from food & beverage to ranching & rodeo.

 There are so many social media platforms, it can be hard to keep track of them all and always be posting new content to each one.

 Consistency in posting is important to growing your presence.
 Whether you are marketing with Facebook or delivering regular blog content, the customer is receiving a piece of content from you.

 This doesn’t mean you need to post on every platform 7 days a week.
 You can change up where you post and the type of content based on the platform.